Kappa6103/Schade-Kevin-debug-Java/README.md

 - Can read .txt files !
 - Output a simple .txt file, readable by most computers.
 - Fast algorithm.
+- well documented program, see the JavaDoc : Project02Eclipse/JavaDoc

 ### ✍️ Authors